 Adults who display hyperactivity may display the following:

 - short attention span

-Anxiety or depression may occur if the person is distressed about the condition.
-Adults who have hyperactivity probably displayed these symptoms as children.
+about your condition.
+Adults who have hyperactivity probably displayed these

 How Is Hyperactivity Diagnosed?